YOUR FIRST VISIT

 YOUR first acupuncture session

 If this is your first experience with acupuncture, we are so glad you chose us!
-We will stand by your from beginning to end and are happy to answer any and all questions.
+We will stand by you from beginning to end and are happy to answer any and all questions.
+We hope that our website was able to answer most of your questions about the services we provide and how they may be of benefit to you.
+If something was missing or you would like to know more, please contact us at firstname.lastname@example.org.

 Our first visits are approximately 1 hour.

-Please do arrive 15-20 minutes before your appointment time, and please do bring your completed new patient paperwork, which can be found here.
+Please do arrive 15-20 minutes before your appointment time, and have your completed new patient paperwork done ahead of time.
+The paperwork will be emailed to the address you have provided us.
+There are two sections to complete, the Patient Information Form and the Contact Information Form.
+If you are unable to complete the paperwork at home please arrive early to complete it.
 If you think you may run late for your appointment, please let us know by calling our office at 215.279.3932.
 If you will be more than 10 minutes late, we will reschedule you for a later date, in order to accommodate other patients at that time.
 Please be mindful of the 24 hour cancellation policy signed in your intake paperwork.

 Upon arrival, you will be greeted by our friendly staff.
 Please take a moment to hang up your belongings, remove your shoes, help yourself to water from our cooler, browse the apothecary shelves, and/or read and relax.
 Your practitioner will greet you in the waiting room, and you will be led to a safe, comfortable, and private treatment room to discuss the reason for your visit.